kubeshop/tracetest/docs/docs/cli/creating-test-outputs.md

 # Defining Test Outputs in Text Files

-Outputs are really useful when running [Transactions](../concepts/transactions).
-They allow for exporting values from a test so they become available in the [Variable Sets](../concepts/variable-sets.md) of the current transaction.
+Outputs are really useful when running [Test Suites](../concepts/test-suites).
+They allow for exporting values from a test so they become available in the [Variable Sets](../concepts/variable-sets.md) of the current Test Suite.

 ## Outputs are Expression Results

-An output exports the result of an [Expression](../concepts/expressions) and assigns it to a name, so it can be injected into the variable set of a running transaction.
+An output exports the result of an [Expression](../concepts/expressions) and assigns it to a name, so it can be injected into the variable set of a running Test Suite.
 A `selector` is needed only if the provided expression refers to a/some span/s attribute or meta attributes.

 It can be defined using the following YAML definition: